 Capturing errors isn’t enough.
 A system that also tracks logs and variables to demonstrate when the error occurred helps your team replicate it easily.
 Whether or not you are using microservices, the ability to automatically track and identify patterns can drastically simplify debugging in production.

 Debugging with Thundra

 Debugging microservices doesn’t have to be hard.
 Thundra was designed to help you debug code easily in serverless and microservices architectures.
 With live debugging, developers can pause and play the Lambda invocation from their own IDE, while offline debugging (“time-travel” debugging) lets developers step through code minutes, hours, and days after execution finishes, to better understand its flow and detect unexpected behavior.

 For better observability, Thundra’s debugger correlates all three components of traceability: traces, metrics and logs.
 For example, Thundra offers traces that provide end-to-end visibility for a request throughout a microservice system, to help detect bugs, bottlenecks and other exceptions.

 Thundra even lets you drill down into a specific request to access variable values, find out which microservices were involved, and correlate similar information about traces and logs, logs and metrics — or all three.
 Your team can then work backward to quickly and non-invasively identify a bug’s root cause in production.

 Thundra’s debugging functionality is currently being developed to help debug any type of application, at any stage.
 Developers will soon be able to use Thundra to set tracepoints on the code and take snapshots that are integrated with the traces produced — reducing debugging time from hours to minutes, before and after pushing changes to production.
-You can join the early access for production debugging with tracepoints and get notified when our novice method of debugging is fresh out of the oven.
+You can sign up with Thundra Sidekick now and start debugging microservices right away.

 Debugging Cloud Apps Doesn’t Have to Be Hard